 Popular Front for the Liberation of Palestine-General Command (PFLP-GC)

-The Popular Front for the Liberation of Palestine – General Command (PFLP-GC) is headed by Ahmad Jibril; both organisation and leader are based in Syria.
-It is an offshoot of the PFLP, with a limited following among Palestinian refugees in Lebanon and Syria.
+The Popular Front for the Liberation of Palestine – General Command (PFLP-GC) was headed by Ahmad Jibril until his death in July 2021.
+The organisation and its leadership are based in Syria and Lebanon where it has a limited following among Palestinian refugees.

 The PFLP-GC was founded by Jibril in 1968 as an offshoot of the PFLP.
 The party has strong links to the Syrian regime and reportedly took part in fighting against Syrian opposition forces during the Syrian civil war